dadooda/smart_tuple/README.md

 API Summary
 -----------

-Here's a brief cheatsheet, which outlines main SmartTuple features.
+Here's a brief cheatsheet, which outlines the main SmartTuple features.

 ### Appending Statements ###